 public class LayoutActivity extends Activity {

 Let’s look at an example.
-Here’s a simple Javadoc comment that describes a field within a class:
+Here’s a simple Javadoc comment that describes a field within a class:/**Here’s what it will look like when you generate the Javadoc documentation:

 * Debug Tag for use logging debug output to LogCat